 Here are email marketing statistics that relate to mobile use.

-62.13% of people will ignore or delete an email that doesn’t look or work as expected on mobile
+62.13% of people will ignore or delete an email that doesn’t look or work as expected on their mobile

 The same study of 1,424 adults revealed that 20.87% would try their best to read the email and 17% would look at it later on their desktop/laptop.
 (Dyspatch)